-ED.810.604 Methods of Teaching in the Elementary School: Part 2 varying developmental and learning needs of elementary school children and examine ways of integrating aspects of the curriculum.
+school.
+Activities, materials, and technology address the varying developmental and learning needs of elementary school children and examine ways of integrating aspects of the curriculum.
 Participants engage in lesson planning and microteaching activities for teaching problem solving and higher order thinking skills.
 This course includes uses of the Internet to obtain curricular resources.
 (3 credits)